dmsRosa6/KubeAuction/README.md

 -   Notifications: Email/winner notification logic is stubbed
 -   Frontend: API-first architecture (no UI)
 -   Environment: Designed for local development, not production-ready
--   There is A LOT of room from performance improvements, things like using the cache better, sending the updates in batches to not clog the network more, etc.
+-   There is A LOT of room from performance improvements, things like using the cache better, sending the updates in batches to not clog the network more, using async, etc.